Monthly portfolio brief

 We’re here for you

-If you don’t have a financial advisor and would like help reviewing the timely positioning and strategic alignment of your portfolio, we invite you to meet with an Edward Jones financial advisor to discuss your goals and investment objectives.
+If you don’t have a financial advisor and would like to build an investment strategy grounded in the principles of quality, diversification and a long-term focus, we invite you to meet with an Edward Jones financial advisor.

 Strategic portfolio guidance